 Yes, you can use your Roomba on two floors.
 The latest Roomba models can map up to 10 floors.
 Move your Roomba to the second floor and start it to begin a cleaning job.

 You simply pick it up, move it to the new floor, and start it.
 If you haven’t used your Roomba on that floor before, Roomba will map the floor when you send it on a cleaning job.

 You can choose a day for each of your floors.
 Schedule it to clean on the day and time you want per the floor.
 It would be wise to set it up on default on the floor, which frequently attracts dirt.
 You will then move it to the other floor when you feel like it.

 Thus, you can use your Roomba on more than two floors.

 Roomba can have two or more home bases depending on your needs.
 Roomba iRobot can work with different compatible home bases.

 If your Roomba is correctly set up to find a home on task completion.
 It will find the closest compatible homes based on signals.
-Seeing one Roomba docked on another home base is not strange for those with multiple Roomba devices in their homes.
+Seeing one Roomba docked on another home base is common for those with multiple Roomba devices.